jan-brabec/microimaging_histology_DIB/README.md

 * structure_anisotropy folder contains structure anisotropy maps (see [our manuscript](https://github.com/jan-brabec/microimaging_vs_histology_in_meningeomas_test)).

 # How to open data
 * Most of the data can be opened in MATLAB environment because most of the data are stored as .mat -v7.3 format.
-This provides faster reading and writing of large files compared with storing them as .tiff files.
+This provides faster reading and writing of large files compared with storing them as .tiff files, at least when working in the MATLAB environment.
 * The data can opened using free software [Octave](https://octave.org) and stored as images (.tiff for example, image format without compression) as:

 ```